- Search The Registry

 Olivia W. Bush

-Olivia Ward Bush-Banks, a Black writer and drama instructor, was born on this day in 1869.
+Olivia Ward Bush-Banks, a Black writer and drama instructor, was born on this date in 1869.

 For a time, she worked as a drama instructor in the Chicago public school system and ran the Bush-Banks School of Expression.
-In the 1930s, Olivia Ward Bush Banks returned east, where she lived in New Rochelle and in New York City.
+In the 1930s, Olivia Ward Bush Banks returned east, living in New Rochelle and New York City.
 Olivia Bush-Banks had W.E.B.
 Du Bois, Countee Cullen, and Paul Robeson among her friends.
 She also was friends with Richmond Barthé and Langston Hughes and wrote an arts column for the Westchester Record-Courier.